zh0ra/DevTestTask01/README.md

 max: 20

 Solution:
-Use standard library of Arrays for sorting and combaining distinct elements in array.
+I used standard library of Arrays for sorting and combaining distinct elements in array.